4 Technology Based Solutions to Successful Customer Retention Strategies

 Happy customers = low churn

-With these numbers in mind, it’s no surprise that a Forbes report highlights that reducing churn is the highest priority for executives in both the United States and Europe.
+With these numbers in mind, it’s no surprise that a Forbes report highlights customer retention and reducing churn as the highest priority for executives in both the United States and Europe.
 Considering churn is closely linked to customer satisfaction, companies are attempting to transform their customer experience to meet consumers’ high expectations.
-In fact, data from Walker predicts that customer experience will overtake price and product as the key brand differentiator for B2B by 2020.
+In fact, data from Walker predicted in 2017 that customer experience would overtake price and product as the key brand differentiator for B2B by 2020.

 Technology – key to successful customer retention strategies